wandenberg/nginx-selective-cache-purge-module/README.md

 <a id="installation"></a>Installation instructions
 --------------------------------------------------

-This module requires SQLite 3.7.15.2 or newer.
-Install it with your favourite package manager - apt-get, yum, brew - or [download](http://www.sqlite.org/download.html) and compile it.
+This module requires Redis 2.8 or newer and hiredis 0.11.0.
+Install it with your favourite package manager - apt-get, yum, brew - or download [Redis](http://redis.io/download) and [hiredis](https://github.com/redis/hiredis/releases) and compile them.

 [Download Nginx Stable](http://nginx.org/en/download.html) source and uncompress it (ex.: to ../nginx).
-You must then run ./configure with --add-module pointing to this project as usual, referencing the up-to-date SQLite lib and include if they are not on your default lib and include folders.
+You must then run ./configure with --add-module pointing to this project as usual, referencing the up-to-date hiredis lib and include if they are not on your default lib and include folders.
 Something in the lines of:

     $ ./configure \\
-        --with-ld-opt='-L/usr/local/sqlite/3.7.15.2/lib/' \\
+        --with-ld-opt='-L/usr/lib/' \\
-        --with-cc-opt='-I/usr/local/sqlite/3.7.15.2/include/' \\
+        --with-cc-opt='-I/usr/include/hiredis/' \\
         --add-module=../nginx-selective-cache-purge-module \\
         --prefix=/home/user/dev-workspace/nginx
-    $ make -j2
+    $ make
     $ make install